tc39/proposal-partial-application/README.md

 # Parsing

-While this proposal leverages the existing `?` token used in conditional expressions, it does not have any parsing ambiguity as the `?` placeholder operator cannot have an expression immediately precedeing it (e.g. `f(a?` is definitely a conditional while `f(?` is definitely a placeholder).
+While this proposal leverages the existing `?` token used in conditional expressions, it does not have any parsing ambiguity as the `?` placeholder token cannot have an expression immediately precedeing it (e.g. `f(a?` is definitely a conditional while `f(?` is definitely a placeholder).

 <!--